 A few links of interest: Amazingly, he has his own Facebook page at http://www.facebook.com/alexander.seton

 And there’s this: http://www.dailymail.co.uk I don’t know how long this last link will remain, but read it all the way through.
 It contains lots of interesting and current information, and the best known portraits of Alexander Seton are also included in this article.

-My next book, with working title: “York Factory Express,” is in the hands of my editor.
-I am now writing my third book, which will be a closer look at the history of the brigade trails that resulted from Alexander Caulfield Anderson’s four explorations.
-Its working title is: “Brigades.”
-Its very exciting to begin a new book, I find.
+My third book, which is about the Brigades, is being edited, and my fourth being written.
+It’s very exciting to begin a new book, I find.
 It is only later in the process when it becomes overwhelming (but I even enjoy that, to a degree).